dgageot/dockercon16/README.md

 based web server that will later help dispatch word queries to multiple `words-java` backends.

-Thanks to a new (compose file)[docker-compose-v2.yml], we are able to insert the `words-dispatcher` service between the `web` service and the `words-java` service without touching our application code.
+Thanks to a new [compose file](docker-compose-v2.yml), we are able to insert the `words-dispatcher` service between the `web` service and the `words-java` service without touching our application code.